 7. A/B testing

 A/B testing offers users two variations of content to determine which one performs better, from higher engagement to sales.
-But before you use A/B testing on your copy, you should realize what it does and doesn’t tell you.
+One of the most impactful uses of this method is A/B testing mobile apps before deploying changes to all users.
+But before you use A/B testing, you should realize what it does and doesn’t tell you.
 While the data from an A/B test might inform you that users prefer a particular phrase or word, it doesn’t tell you why.
 For that, you’d have to follow all the various methods outlined above.

 For example, after conducting an A/B test, you can schedule a live interview with users and ask them to explain why they chose one option over the other.
 Remember that A/B testing is simply a quantitative study and that their results should be considered carefully before making any subsequent decisions on how features and benefits are packaged and sold to users.